Mikhail Borodin: Advisor to Sun Yat-sen (1923–1925)

 In March 1924, negotiations between Soviet envoy Lev Karakhan and the Zhili-clique controlled Beiyang government reached a deadlock, with the Chinese side incensed by Soviet demands to retain control of the Chinese Eastern Railway.
 Borodin received orders from Moscow to engage in secret talks with Zhang Zuolin, leader of the rival Fengtian clique, whom he had met on his way to Guangzhou.
-He travelled to Shenyang during April and May of 1924, where he negotiated a deal with Zhang.
+He travelled to Shenyang during April and May 1924, where he negotiated a deal with Zhang.
 The Soviets would recognise Manchuria's autonomy under Fengtian rule.
 In exchange, they would be granted joint control of the railway.
 Upon hearing of this, the Beiyang government dropped its previous opposition.
 In a deal signed on 31 May 1924, it agreed to grant the Soviets joint control of the railway, and the right to station Red Army troops in Manchuria.

 KMT members criticised this deal as imperialist, and in June 1924, right-wing figures in the party demanded that Borodin be removed from his post as Sun's advisor.
 They also expressed concern about the rising influence of the Communist Party within the KMT.
 When Borodin was confronted about this, he stated that continued Soviet aid was tied to co-operation with the Chinese communists.
 Leading figures in the CCP, including Mao Zedong, however, came to advocate for an end to co-operation.
 Borodin made clear to them that their continued participation in the United Front was both necessary and expected.
 When a group of American KMT supporters attempted to warn Sun of the danger of the growing Soviet influence in his party, asking, in a subtle anti-semitic attack, whether Sun knew Borodin's real name, Sun replied that it was "Lafayette".